Annette & Beresford | Toronto | ON | M6S 3C2

 Additional Credentials: BAA

 These days I work remotely, both online and over the phone, depending on client preferences.
-The online platform I use is a medical one, secure, confidential and very user-friendly.
-I’ve found that while I miss working with people face to face, I’m also comfortable doing sessions online and over the phone—my clients have been pleasantly surprised by how effective therapy still is with these formats.
+For online video sessions, I use a secure medical platform, confidential and user-friendly.
+While I miss working with people in person, I’m comfortable doing sessions online and over the phone — all of my clients have found that therapy is still very effective with these formats.

 Pre-pandemic, I worked out of my office in the west end of Toronto: a quiet, private, pleasant environment, which I will return to using when it’s safe to do so.
 Even then, I’ll continue to offer online or phone sessions as additional options.

-I work weekdays, offering clients the choice of online or phone sessions for now.
-I’ll resume face-to-face sessions when it’s safe to do so.
+I work from Monday through Friday, daytime hours, offering clients the choice of online or phone sessions for now.
+I’ll resume in-person sessions when it’s safe to do so.

-Please contact me by email: email@example.com during regular business hours and I’ll respond within 24 hours.
+Please contact me at email@example.com and I’ll reply within 24 hours.

 - Aging and Age-Related Concerns